ThePorgs/Exegol-history/README.md

-# 📂 DBAssets
+# 📂 Exegol-history
-DBAssets is a tool to quickly store and retrieve compromised credentials and hosts; the goal is to ease the management of credentials and hosts during a penetration testing engagement or a CTF.
+Exegol-history is a tool to quickly store and retrieve compromised credentials and hosts; the goal is to ease the management of credentials and hosts during a penetration testing engagement or a CTF.

 Once an asset is selected from the TUI, the information can be accessed through environment variables and doesn't need to be typed over and over.